 If you don’t want to bathe in a natural spring, you can visit one of the many luxury spas in town.
 Downtown Saratoga Springs is full of salons, spas, shops, and museums, and it’s a popular destination for the performing arts.

 Nearby, you’ll find wineries and golf courses to round out your upstate NY vacation.
 In addition, Lake George, another New York tourist attraction I mentioned, is just 30 minutes from Saratoga Springs.

 - Recommended accommodation: Stay at The Saratoga Hilton, a modern hotel with lush gardens, a gym, an indoor pool, and a restaurant.
 It’s also very close to downtown.

 11. The Hamptons, a luxurious thing to do in NY

-A visit to the Hamptons is one of the best things to do in New York in the summer.
+A visit to the Hamptons, one of the main attractions in Long Island, is a must-do in New York during summer.
 This luxurious summer colony attracts New Yorkers and residents from nearby Connecticut and Rhode Island.
 The historic seaside communities of the Hamptons offer lavish amenities and beautiful beaches, so it’s no wonder coming here is a top thing to do outside NYC.